vuwank11/GRAPHIC-DESIGNS/README.md

 # GRAPHIC-DESIGNS
-This repository  consists of all the graphic designs that I've made to date to showcase my whole journey in graphic design.
+This repository  consists of all the graphic designs I've made to showcase my whole journey in graphic design.
+It contains a mix of projects including illustrations, digital art, logos, social media posts and product packaging designs.
 The works I've done in order(most recent at the top):

 CC-Ratio
 <div><img text-align="centre" src="CC-Ratio.png"></div><br>